Yangtze River By The Hudson Bay

 A glimpse of the original bricks underneath the peeled off plaster below the window.

-The originally Front Gate is still the front gate but with a newer sign to demarcate its history:
+The originally Front Gate is still the front gate, but with a newer sign to demarcate its history:

 "活水楼 (Water of Life Building)."